-- Make a Preliminary Exam Binder and fill it with information as you learn it from class.
-For example, a page for vitamin A should contain information such as: (1) The vitamin A requirement, (2) what happens with deficiency/toxicity, (3) food sources, (4) diagram of ADME including enzymes, transporters, and carrier proteins - Form study groups early and practice speaking and writing at the white board.
-Invite people from previous years who have taken the prelim exam, and invite your major professor or other faculty members.
+• Make a Preliminary Exam Binder and fill it with information as you learn it from class.
+For example, a page for vitamin A should contain information such as: (1) The vitamin A requirements across the lifespan, (2) signs and symptoms of deficiency/toxicity, (3) food sources, (4) diagram of ADME (absorption, distribution, metabolism, and excretion) including enzymes, transporters, and carrier proteins

+- Form study groups early and practice speaking and writing at the white board.
+Invite people from previous years who have taken the prelim exam and invite your major professor or other faculty members.
 Practice answering questions on the white board, especially hard questions that you don't know the right answer to, so that you get comfortable thinking on your feet. - Be able to describe/draw what happens when you eat a piece of white bread starting from digestion in the mouth to metabolism in liver in the healthy vs. diabetic state.
 This is a good test to see if you can clearly and concisely explain a complex process. - You may not always have the "right" answer or there may not even be one "right" answer, but if you can calmly and logically work your way through a question you will do great.